CTPD: Cross-Modal Temporal Pattern Discovery for Enhanced Multimodal Electronic Health Records Analysis: Experiment

 \subsection{Model Analysis}

-\para{Ablation Results on Different Types of Embeddings.} We conduct ablation studies by removing the prototype embeddings, timestamp-level embeddings, and multi-scale feature extractor respectively, and analyze their impacts on two clinical prediction tasks, as shown in Table~\ref{tab:ablation_slots}.
+\para{Ablation Results on Different Components.} We conduct ablation studies by removing the prototype embeddings, timestamp-level embeddings, and multi-scale feature extractor respectively, and analyze their impacts on two clinical prediction tasks, as shown in Table~\ref{tab:ablation_slots}.
 Notably, prototype embeddings play the most significant role among the three components, with their removal resulting in a $1.96\%$ AUROC decrease in 48-IHM and a $1.1\%$ decrease in 24-PHE.
 The results also show that all three embeddings are important for capturing effective information for prediction.

 \para{Ablation Results on Learning Objectives.} Table~\ref{tab:ablation_loss} presents the ablation results of the learning objectives.
 Combining both $\mathcal{L}_{\mathrm{TPNCE}}$ and $\mathcal{L}_{\mathrm{Recon}}$ leads to the best performance across 5 out of 6 settings.
-Our model is also relatively robust to different loss function configurations, with only a $0.66\%$ AUROC drop in the model's performance in 48-IHM and a $0.85\%$ drop in 24-IHM.
+Our model remains robust under different loss function configurations, with only a $0.66\%$ AUROC drop in the model's performance in 48-IHM and a $0.85\%$ drop in 24-PHE.
+Note that the first row of Table~\ref{tab:ablation_loss}, i.e., \modelname\ without auxiliaries losses performs slightly worse than several SOTAs (Table~\ref{tab:comparison_with_sota_mimic_iii}) in 48-IHM task, while significantly outperforms compared approaches in 24-PHE task.
+We think The performance gap is mainly due to task complexity.
+The 48-IHM task is a simple binary classification problem with limited need for cross-modal reasoning, making our model more prone to overfitting due to its added components.
+In contrast, the 24-PHE task is a more complex multi-label classification problem that benefits from stronger temporal and cross-modal understanding, leading to larger performance gains over SOTAs.

+\para{Complexity of the Proposed Method} To provide a more detailed analysis of the computational complexity of our proposed framework, we report the number of trainable parameters for each module in the Table~\ref{tab:number_of_parameters}.
+Our overall model only has 9.2 M parametes, which is lightweight for multimodal EHR analysis.
+In addition, we evaluated the inference speed of our \modelname\ and found that it requires only \textbf{5.42 ms} per time series-text pair on average.
+This indicates the framework’s potential for real-time deployment in clinical settings.

-\para{Ablation Results on Hyperparameters.} We analyze the effects of two key hyperparameters: loss weights $\lambda_1$ and $\lambda_2$, shown in Table~\ref{tab:ablation_hyperparameters}, and the number of prototypes in Fig.~\ref{fig:ablation_number_of_prototypes}.
-For the loss weights, $\lambda_1 = 0.1$ and $\lambda_2 = 0.5$ consistently yield the best performance across all settings.
-However, excessively large values for $\lambda_1$ and $\lambda_2$ can cause the model to prioritize cross-modal alignment and reconstruction tasks over predictive performance.
-Regarding the number of prototypes, we find that using 16 prototypes achieves the best results, though our model remains robust, with 8 prototypes yielding similar outcomes.
+\para{Ablation Results on Hyperparameters.} We analyze the effects of the number of prototypes in Fig.~\ref{fig:ablation_number_of_prototypes}.
+According to the results, we find that using 16 prototypes achieves the best results, though our model remains robust, with 8 prototypes yielding similar outcomes.